-Character Builder Notion Template
+Character Profile Notion Template

-Our free Character Builder Worksheet will help you build realistic and empathetic fictional characters.
+Our free Character Profile Worksheet will help you build realistic and empathetic fictional characters.
 It’s not just another character profile template.
 You’ll learn how to make your character matter by giving them real desires, needs, and goals.
 Your readers will be able to connect with these characters on an emotional level because they are complex individuals who have depth beyond what is written on paper.